Skip to main content

 Your child may develop anaemia if they do not get enough iron in their diet.
 Anaemia is a lack of iron in the blood.

-Recent studies found that half of Irish 2-year-olds have low levels of iron.
-Almost 1 in 10 suffer from anaemia because of this.
+Studies show that half of Irish 2 year olds have low levels of iron.
+Almost 1 in 10 has anaemia because of this.

 Sources of iron

-Red meat is the best source of iron.
-Give it to your child 3 times a week.
-Beef, lamb, pork and poultry are good sources of iron.
+Red meat (such as beef, lamb and pork) is the best source of iron, Give it to your child 3 times per week between ages 1 to 4.

 For breakfast, give your child a porridge or cereal which has added iron.
 Do this most days of the week.
 Check the label for cereals that contain at least 12mg iron per 100g.